UoaWDCC/auis-portal/api/stripe.md

 1. Install Stripe CLI and login using the AUIS acount.
 Refer to instructions here: https://docs.stripe.com/stripe-cli
 2. Setup the appropriate .env files for both frontend and backend: see the #resources chat in discord.
-3. Setup webhook by following the Stripe docs: https://docs.stripe.com/payments/checkout/fulfill-orders?lang=node
+3. Setup webhook by following the Stripe docs: https://docs.stripe.com/payments/checkout/fulfill-orders?lang=node .
+Ensure that you use the following code to setup the webhook listen endpoint: `stripe listen --forward-to localhost:3000/api/stripe/webhook`

 Additional info: Stripe restricts all production web apps to run in HTTPS.
 HTTP for development is fine.